justingolden21/game-of-life/README.md

 - Hit the clear button (or backspace or delete) to clear the grid

 - Use the mouse scroll wheel to zoom in/out

+- Use the up and down arrow keys to speed up or slow down